AbdurRaahimm/love-calculator/README.md

 - Simple and easy to use
 - Calculates the percentage of compatibility between two names
 - Shows a result message based on the calculated score.
-- Set URL params both input values.
+- Set URL params both input.

 ## Screenshots